Prisoner 951: Production

-The series is directed by Philippa Lowthorpe and written by Stephen Butchard, based on the upcoming book A Yard of Sky about their experiences of the arrest and the campaign for her release, by Nazanin Zaghari-Ratcliffe and Richard Ratcliffe.
+The series was directed by Philippa Lowthorpe and written by Stephen Butchard, based on the upcoming book A Yard of Sky by Nazanin Zaghari-Ratcliffe and Richard Ratcliffe, about their experiences of the arrest and the campaign for her release.

-The cast is led by Narges Rashidi as Nazanin Zaghari-Ratcliffe and Joseph Fiennes as her husband Richard Ratcliffe.
+The cast was led by Narges Rashidi as Nazanin Zaghari-Ratcliffe and Joseph Fiennes as her husband Richard Ratcliffe.

-The four-part series is produced by Fremantle's Dancing Ledge Productions with Fremantle handling international sales.
+The series was produced by Fremantle's Dancing Ledge Productions, with Fremantle handling international sales.
 Filming took place in Greece and the United Kingdom.